nest/nest-simulator/extras/userdoc/md/documentation/installation.md

     2. For information on what options NEST has and what will be installed, run `brew info nest`

-    3. To install nest, execute 'brew install nest'
+    3. To install nest, execute `brew install nest`

-Options have to be appended, e.g. to install NEST with PyNEST run brew install nest --with-python`.
+Options have to be appended, e.g. to install NEST with PyNEST run brew install nest `--with-python`.

 ### Manual installation